 Price: $18 to $32

 For those who want to focus on pastries and a gentler brunch mood, Carpenter and Cook is a vintage-style cafe that emphasizes bakery delights alongside classic breakfast dishes.
-Their buttery croissants paired with a strong flat white provide a tender, satisfying way to ease back into the day after a night out.
+The ambience is cosy and filled with quirky antique furniture, creating a warm, homely feeling that is a perfect escape from the bustling city.

 Nearest MRT: Eunos (10–12 minutes on foot)